-This is where the cremation is conducted with no viewing, services or ceremony and the cremated remains are immediately returned to the family.
-A simple cardboard cremation container is used, and the ashes are returned in a temporary container, unless a cremation urn is selected.
+This is where the cremation is conducted with no viewing, services, or ceremony, and the cremated remains are immediately returned to the family.
+A simple cardboard cremation container is used, and the ashes are returned in a temporary container unless a cremation urn is selected.

 You can arrange a direct cremation service in many areas of the United States for under $1,000, in fact in many metro areas the price can be as low as $500 – $700.
 Check out your nearest DFS Memorials provider to find out the lowest direct cremation cost near you.

-Is there Public Aid for a Funeral?
+Is there Public Aid or State Assistance for a Funeral?

 To find out if there is any financial support in your area, you would need to inquire with your local county human services or social services department.
 I have noted below the states that DO offer some financial support and the links to further information.

 The state is, of course, obligated to attend to indigent dispositions.
 That is generally for those unfortunates who become the responsibility of the state and/or institutionalized.
 Traditionally the state would arrange simple pauper burials in a designated area of a municipal cemetery.
 Today these indigent burial assistance programs tend to offer direct cremation as a low-cost solution to dispose of these unclaimed dead.